Travel Guide to Puerto Rico is a uniquely beautiful, magical, and interesting island.

 Despite its many attractions it remains somewhat under the radar, and far less discovered than many of its Caribbean neighbors.

-All in all, it is a wonderful and truly special place to visit, and one that should be high on the bucket list of all world travelers.
+All in all, Travel Guide to Puerto Rico is a wonderful and truly special place to visit, and one that should be high on the bucket list of all world travelers.